-Speak with an eScooter Accident Lawyer for Free
+Speak with a Fort Lauderdale eScooter Accident Lawyer for Free

-If you have questions about the parking rules for electric scooters or you would like more information about your rights if you were injured in an accident involving a dangerously-parked eScooter, we encourage you to contact us for a free consultation.
-To speak with an experienced eScooter accident lawyer in confidence, please call 954-764-4849 or tell us how we can help online today.
+If you have questions about the parking rules for electric scooters or you would like more information about your rights if you were injured in an accident involving a dangerously-parked scooter, we encourage you to contact us for a free consultation.
+To speak with an experienced electric scooter accident lawyer in confidence, please call 954-764-4849 or tell us how we can help online today.